 Best Chromebook Game #3: Entanglement

 Entanglement is a puzzle game.
 I know, puzzle games aren’t for everyone, and a lot of people just don’t understand how Tetris can be fun.
 But, for those of you like puzzles (like me), you’ll like Entanglement.

 It’s easy enough for a beginner to pick up, but challenging to master.
-It’s a very relaxing game that you play to de-stress and it runs perfectly on Chromebook since it doesn’t require much resources, even though it looks amazing for a web-based game.
+It’s a very relaxing game that you can play to de-stress. and it runs perfectly on Chromebook since it doesn’t require many resources, even though it looks amazing for a web-based game.
 It’s also a free game for any Chromebook to install and play.